-- The fan is equipped with isolators between the motor and the console.
-Do not strain or shear the isolators - Screw the fan down tightly at the place of operation, with the console on a level, solid and sufficiently stable surface without vibration transmission/load
+Screw the fan down tightly at the place of operation, with the foot / console on a level, solid and

-- We recommend the suction and pressure-side connection of the system via flexible connectors. - The console is designed only for the respective weight of the fan.
-A greater load can cause damage to the fan. - Ensure adequate motor ventilation.
+- sufficiently stable surface without vibration transmission/load. - The foot / console is designed only for the respective weight of the fan.
+A greater load can cause damage to the fan. - When installed in systems subject to vibration, we recommend the use of isolators and flexible connectors. - Ensure adequate motor ventilation.
 The permissible ambient temperatures are -20°C (-4°F) to +40°C (104°F) - The cooling system of the motor must not be affected by the installation situation.
 Make sure there is enough space around the motor. - IK devices may cause severe contamination of the cooling fins under special environmental conditions.
 If the cooling capacity on the cooling fins is not sufficient, the frequency inverter switches off.
 Regular cleaning is required for devices in these environments.
 In this situation, adjust the maintenance intervals for cleaning accordingly. - Use of the fan in wet, steamy environments is not permitted. - Depending on the application, additional standards or regulations may have to be observed.

-5.3 Permissible Installation Positions
+5.3 Permissible Installation Positions of Blower